What Is LCL Shipping? The Complete Guide

 LCL vs FCL: Quick Comparison

-Choosing between LCL and FCL depends primarily on your shipment volume, but also on cost sensitivity, transit time requirements, and cargo fragility.
-Here's a side-by-side comparison:
+Your choice between LCL and FCL depends mostly on your shipment volume.
+Cost limits, transit time needs, and cargo fragility matter too.
+Here's a side-by-side look:

 | Factor | LCL (Shared Container) | FCL (Full Container) |